Healthy Ingredients to Substitute

 For a great garlic bread, roast cloves of garlic, then mash them with some olive oil and spread on a crusty, whole-grain bread.

-Eggs are a great source of protein and provide other helpful nutrients.
+Eggs are a great source of protein one of the best healthy ingredients to substitute for fattier foods.
 Because we now know that dietary cholesterol doesn’t contribute to heart disease, you don’t need to limit your intake to a few eggs each week anymore.

 Dice up onions, green and red peppers and tomatoes and add them to your scrambles or omelettes with some low-fat cheese or fat-free sour cream.
 Crumble in some turkey bacon.
 Use olive oil to cook the dish.